 Global Brigades mobilizes thousands of volunteers each year to travel abroad and participate in sustainable development alongside our staff and community partners through Global Brigades Chapters that are found on university campuses across the world.
 Global Brigades’ student-led Chapters are the engine that drives the impact and success of the organization’s mission and vision.
 On campus, student leaders create and lead Global Brigades Chapters like other student led organizations on campus (i.e., clubs/societies).
 The goal of creating a chapter is to mobilize peers to learn more about global health and sustainable development and plan a brigade to make a significant impact on our of our partner program countries.
-On their brigade, volunteers participate in intensive skill-based programs (brigades) in one of our partner countries that are tied to a community’s health, water & sanitation, or economic development goals.
-Each brigade type is supported by year-round teams that scale the impact of the one week brigade into a year-round community development program.

 Interested in starting a new Chapter on your campus?
 Check out the Chapter Creation Guide.

-Build a Leadership Team
+Build Your Leadership Team

 Whether you have one chapter on your campus or several chapters, it is important to set your chapter(s) up for success by understanding the foundations of what make a chapter successful: their leadership team(s).